jwaugh/VelocityOpticalFiber/README.md

 - Taxes

 #v2.0 100Gbps availability network-wide
-- Expected before December 2019
+- Expected before December 2019 as our LAST and BEST update of the decade! :)
 - 10GbE or 100GbE available via proper routing and switching equipment
 - Reach of at least 3500 endpoints (21.875% of Lewis County; or 87.5% of Weston)
 	- 100Gbps times 3500 endpoints divided by 1024Gbps per Tbps = 341.797 Tbps (42TBps aggregate)